ShinyaK0gami/Chrome-Memory-Limiter/README.md

 ---

 ## 🛠️ How It Works (The "Bouncer" Method)
-RAM Guardian is designed to be safe for your workflow.
+Chrome Mermory Limiter is designed to be safe for your workflow.

-If you allocate 4GB to Chrome, and Chrome hits 4.0GB, RAM Guardian **will not** randomly kill your open tabs (which could cause you to lose unsaved work).
+If you allocate 4GB to Chrome, and Chrome hits 4.0GB, Chrome Mermory Limiter **will not** randomly kill your open tabs (which could cause you to lose unsaved work).
 Instead, it takes a snapshot of your currently open tabs.
-If you try to open a *new* tab, RAM Guardian instantly kills that new specific process (resulting in an "Aw, Snap!" page on the new tab), leaving your existing workflow entirely untouched.
+If you try to open a *new* tab, Chrome Mermory Limiter instantly kills that new specific process (resulting in an "Aw, Snap!" page on the new tab), leaving your existing workflow entirely untouched.

-> **💡 Pro-Tip:** For the ultimate setup, pair RAM Guardian with Chrome's native **Memory Saver** (`chrome://settings/performance`).
-RAM Guardian stops new tabs from overwhelming your system, while Chrome's Memory Saver quietly puts your background tabs to sleep!
+> **💡 Pro-Tip:** For the ultimate setup, pair Chrome Mermory Limiter with Chrome's native **Memory Saver** (`chrome://settings/performance`).
+Chrome Mermory Limiter stops new tabs from overwhelming your system, while Chrome's Memory Saver quietly puts your background tabs to sleep!

 ---